 Break yarn.
 Draw end through 9 stitches on needle, and pull nearly shut.
 Weave in ends.

 Cherries (make 5)With red, cast on 9 stitches, and join without twisting.
 Knit three rounds.

 Break yarn, leaving a fairly long tail.
 Draw end through 9 stitches on needle, and pull tight.
 Weave cast-on tail through the cast-on row and pull tight, catching the other tail within the sphere.
 (That's the stuffing.)
 Optional: catch tail under one stitch on opposite side of purse string closure, so the tail forms a loop and the cherry looks something like this from a side view:

 Block pieces as desired.
 Sew cherries and frosting to cover.
-If you've made the optional tail-and-loop for the cherries, you can pull those through the frosting circles, then pull them through the cake, then pull them through the holes of buttons.
+If you've made the optional tail-and-loop for the cherries, you can pull those through the frosting circles, then pull them through the cake, then pull them through the holes of buttons (loop through one hole, single strand through the other), and tie them in a square knot.
 If you prefer another way of anchoring bobbles, please use that method.

 So there you have it.
 A toilet paper cover that looks sweet.
 Even if it is a lie.